Caulophyllum thalictroides aka Blue Cohosh

 Blue Cohosh, Squaw Root, Papoose Root

-How to care for Blue Cohosh
+How difficult is it to take care of Blue Cohosh

 Even if you don't have a green thumb, you can successfully care for Blue Cohosh due to its easy-going nature.